indiana-nikel/mds_proj_522/template/README.md

 ##### docs

 The directory to hold all documents relating to the data science project.
-This can include, but is not limited to, manuals, library dependencies, references, and reports.
+This can include, but is not limited to, manuals, library dependencies, references, and rendered reports.

 ##### models